Eric From An Inspector Calls

 Eric's Transformation: From Weakness to Responsibility

 Throughout the play, Eric undergoes a significant transformation.
 Initially hesitant and defensive, he gradually accepts responsibility for his actions.
-He acknowledges the gravity of his role in Eva Smith's death and expresses genuine remorse.
+Because of that, he acknowledges the gravity of his role in Eva Smith's death and expresses genuine remorse.
 Unlike his parents, who seek to deflect blame and protect their social standing, Eric confronts his guilt head-on, displaying a capacity for self-reflection and moral growth that surpasses his family members.
 This transformation underscores the play's central theme of individual responsibility and the potential for change, even in the face of deeply ingrained societal structures.

 The Role of Class and Society in Shaping Eric